Modern-Day Slavery in the Arab States

 Why We Can't Forgive Turkey for the Armenian Genocide

-Germany has apologized for the Nazis, but Turkish authorities have not done the same regarding state-sanctioned genocide.
-This is why we can never forgive Turkey for their crimes.
+Germany has apologized for the Nazis' crimes against humanity, but can Turkish authorities say the same regarding their state-sanctioned genocide?
+Here is why we can never forgive Turkey for its crimes.

 Brilliant Disguise: Semi-Authoritarianism & Bonapartism in Panama

 General Omar Torrijos, Panama's “maximum leader," brought about the era of the caudillo, and Manuel Noriega continued it with his succession.
 They were political-military leaders of semi-authoritarian governments, Simón Bolívar’s Bonapartist style of governance, disguised with democratic ideals.